pl644/ece6775-final-project/README.md

 # ece6775-final-project

 The code includes the API implementation for LLM-generated Lab01 and Lab02.
-For Lab04, we utilized an LLM chatbot to assist with the implementation, and the prompts used during this process are saved in the Prompts.md.
+For Lab04, we utilized an LLM chatbot to assist with the implementation.